volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## Exclude<Type, ExcludedUnion>

-Omit creates a new type by excluding all union members from Type that are assignable to ExcludedUnion:
+Exclude creates a new type by excluding all union members from Type that are assignable to ExcludedUnion:

 ```typescript
 // "x" | "y"